litmuschaos/v1-litmus-docs/docs/faq-general.md

 ### Can a chaos experiment be resumed once stopped/aborted?

 Once stopped/aborted, patching the chaosengine `.spec.engineState` with `active` causes the experiment to be re-executed.
+Another way is to re-apply the chaos engine YAML, this will delete all stale chaos resources, and restart chaos engine lifecycle.
 However, support is yet to be added for saving state and resuming an in-flight experiment (i.e., execute pending iterations etc.,)

 ```console
 kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"active"}}'